DSpace/DSpace/dspace-rest/README.md

 A RESTful web services API for DSpace, built using JAX-RS1 JERSEY.

 ##Getting Started
-This REST API is integrated directly into the DSpace code-base.
+This REST API is integrated directly into the DSpace codebase.

- * Rebuild as normal: mvn + ant
+ * Rebuild as usual: mvn + ant
- * Deploy the webapp (i.e to tomcat)
+ * Deploy the webapp (i.e to Tomcat)
-  * ```<Context path="/rest"  docBase="/dspace/webapps/rest"  allowLinking="true"/>```
+  * ```<Context path="/rest" docBase="/dspace/webapps/rest" />```

-At this point, REST API can do all CRUD operations over communities, collections, items, bitstream and bitstream policies.
-Without login into REST api, you can read all as anynomous.
-If you want to make changes in DSpace by REST api, you must login into api and use generated token from api.
+At this time, REST API can do all CRUD operations over communities, collections, items, bitstream and bitstream policies.
+Without logging into the REST API, you have read access as an anynomous user (member of the Anonymous group).
+If you want to make changes in DSpace using the REST API, you must log into the API using the "login" endpoint and then use the returned token in request header of your subsequent API calls.

 ##Endpoints